-The ITPD Program is primarily a distance-based program, yet the ITPD Program does require students to come to Colorado twice during the curriculum.
+The ITPD Program is primarily a distance-based program, yet the ITPD Program does require students to come to Colorado during the curriculum.
 During these visits, students complete program requirements through live sessions, which occur at the beginning and toward the end of the curriculum.
 The first live session includes four weeks of on-campus training, which provides in-person interaction, individualized education and support, and introductory pharmacy practice experiences (IPPEs).
-The second live session occurs after students finish didactic coursework; it is also when students complete advanced pharmacy practice experience (APPE) rotations.
-Students can complete the APPE rotations within six to nine months.
-In addition, students do not have to complete the APPE rotations consecutively, so students do have the option to come to Colorado for shorter periods of time during the second live session.
+The second live session includes the advanced IPPE and on-campus training and assessments to prepare students for the advanced pharmacy practice experience (APPE) rotations, which are completed in the US over 30-36 weeks.
+ITPD students do not have to complete the APPE rotations consecutively, so students do have the option to come to the US for multiple short periods of time during the second live session.
 Additionally, ITPD students have the opportunity to complete one (1) elective APPE rotation at an international rotation site, upon approval.